csci344/spring2025/pages/syllabus.md

         background-color: transparent;
     }
 </style>

+{:.info}
+> ## Post-Helene Updates
+> Welcome back!
+Due to the time lost because of Helene, the following schedule adjustments have been made:
+>
+> * **Quiz 2**: Quiz 2 has been cancelled.
+There will still be a final exam on select JavaScript concepts.
+Your quiz grade will be an average of your two quiz scores.
+> * **Class Meetings**: We will still be meeting _synchronously_ during regularly scheduled class time on Zoom (2-3:15PM M,W,F).
+All class meetings will be recorded.
+> * **Attendance / Participation Grade**: I would really like you to keep coming to the synchronous zoom sessions if at all possible.
+We will be working on the assignments together in class.
+That said, I will no longer be grading you on attendance (though I will still be taking attendance).
+Your attendance grade will be based on your attendance from the beginning of the course through September 25.
+> * **Schedule Adjusted**: The schedule has been adjusted and is up-to-date.
+Please see the [updated schedule](/fall2024/).
+> * **Specific Adjustments Made**:
+>     * Attendance grading: You will no longer be graded on attendance (see above)
+>     * Cancelled topics: Web Sockets (Chat) & Cloud Deployment
+>     * Reduced number of tutorials
+>     * 2 quizzes instead of 3
+>     * Significantly trimmed down the homework assignments to just the core ideas (fewer deliverables, same concepts)
+>     {:.compact}
+>
+> Please also remember the leniency measures:
+> * You can drop your lowest tutorial score.
+> * You may resubmit assignments with a 10% penalty.
+> {:.compact}

+## About the Course
+What does it take to build a website from scratch?
+How do designers create web interfaces?
+How do websites send, store, and leverage different kinds of data?
+What is a "framework"?
+This course aims to answer these questions by giving students exposure to the technologies and strategies used by professional web developers in industry.
+Throughout the semester, students will learn how to build a “full-stack” application to be deployed on a live web server.

+Students will spend the entire quarter learning about the basics of creating web applications, including building a web server and REST API, setting up a database, designing usable interfaces, and deploying it all for public use.

 ## Course Format
 The course includes a mix of lectures, in-class activities, tutorials, quizzes, and homework.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.